DrEmpiricism/ConvertTo-PfW/README.md

 - Generates a Windows 10 Pro for Workstations EI.CFG
 - Exports the new Windows 10 Pro for Workstations WIM and EI.CFG to the user's desktop.

+# How is the executable version different from the script version?
+- The executable uses C# code with a wrapper to natively access and convert the WIM file's default XML values to Windows 10 Pro for Workstations specific values.
+As such, it does not require the ImageX.exe, or the ImageX.txt encoded file, to change the default values.
+- It's entirely drag and drop.

 # Requirements
 - Windows 10 Home Fall Creator's Update ISO media or Install.WIM (All-in-One or Single-Index).
 - ImageX.exe in the root directory of the script, or the encoded ImageX.txt included in this repository.